Mauna Kea: Geology

 Mauna Kea is one of five volcanoes that form the island of Hawaiʻi, the largest and youngest island of the Hawaiian–Emperor seamount chain.
 Of these five hotspot volcanoes, Mauna Kea is the fourth oldest and fourth most active.
 It began as a preshield volcano driven by the Hawaiʻi hotspot around one million years ago, and became exceptionally active during its shield stage until 500,000 years ago.
-Mauna Kea entered its quieter post-shield stage 250,000 to 200,000 years ago, and is currently dormant.
+Mauna Kea entered its quieter post-shield stage 250,000 to 200,000 years ago, and is currently active, having last erupted between 4,500 and 6,000 years ago.
 Mauna Kea does not have a visible summit caldera, but contains a number of small cinder and pumice cones near its summit.
 A former summit caldera may have been filled and buried by later summit eruption deposits.

 Mauna Kea is over 32000 km3 in volume, so massive that it and its neighbor, Mauna Loa, depress the ocean crust beneath it by 6 km.

 The volcano continues to slip and flatten under its own weight at a rate of less than 0.2 mm per year.
 Much of its mass lies east of its present summit.
 It stands 4207.3 m above sea level, about 38 m higher than its neighbor Mauna Loa, and is the highest point in the state of Hawaii.

 Like all Hawaiian volcanoes, Mauna Kea has been created as the Pacific tectonic plate has moved over the Hawaiian hotspot in the Earth's underlying mantle.
 The Hawaii island volcanoes are the most recent evidence of this process that, over 70 million years, has created the 6000 km-long Hawaiian Ridge–Emperor seamount chain.
 The prevailing, though not completely settled, view is that the hotspot has been largely stationary within the planet's mantle for much, if not all of the Cenozoic Era.
 However, while Hawaiian volcanism is well understood and extensively studied, there remains no definite explanation of the mechanism that causes the hotspot effect.

 Lava flows from Mauna Kea overlapped in complex layers with those of its neighbors during its growth.
 Most prominently, Mauna Kea is built upon older flows from Kohala to the northwest, and intersects the base of Mauna Loa to the south.
 The original eruptive fissures (rift zones) in the flanks of Mauna Kea were buried by its post-shield volcanism.
 Hilo Ridge, a prominent underwater rift zone structure east of Mauna Kea, was once believed to be a part of the volcano; however, it is now understood to be a rift zone of Kohala that has been affected by younger Mauna Kea flows.